-It's been more than three decades that circuit-switched networks are being successfully replaced by their packet-switched counterparts.
+It has been more than three decades since circuit-switched networks were successfully replaced by their packet-switched counterparts.
 In the early 1970's, this trend started by replacing data modems with connections to the X.25 network.
-Today, the entire telephony is being packetized.
-It is commonly admitted that with fine-grained packet-switching technology, network resources are utilized more efficiently, flows are more fluid and resilient to congestions, network management is easier and the networks can flexibly scale to large sizes.
+Today, the entire concept of telephony is becoming packetized.
+It is commonly admitted that with fine-grained packet-switching technology, network resources are utilized more efficiently, flows are more fluid and resilient to congestion, network management is easier, and the networks can flexibly scale to large sizes.

 Nevertheless, other networking approaches still based on coarse-grained circuit-switching have been emerging.
 These approaches offer low latencies, which are not attainable with packet switching technology.
-In addition circuit switching is of importance for optical communications.
+In addition, circuit switching is of importance for optical communications.

-Examples of circuit switching networks are wormhole and cut-through routing (e.g. MYRINET [Boden95], InfiniBand, [Steen05], [InfiniBand], [Reinem06], [Bermudez06]) and optical Wavelength Division Multiplexing (WDM).
-In contrast to packet switching, in wormhole and optical switching networks, the number of network hops separating the end nodes has nearly no impact on the communication latency.
-In respect to optical networks, due to the lack of optical memory, packet switching in optical networks does today not exist at all (at least commercially).
+Examples of circuit switching networks are wormhole and cut-through routing (e.g. MYRINET [Boden95], InfiniBand, [Steen05], [InfiniBand], [Reinem006], [Bermudez06]) and optical Wavelength Division Multiplexing (WDM).
+In contrast to packet switching, in wormhole and optical switching networks the number of network hops separating the end nodes has almost no impact on the communication latency.
+With respect to optical networks, due to the lack of optical memory, packet switching in optical networks does not exist at all today (at least not commercially).